bryanthowell-tableau/tableau_tools/README.md

     for group_name in groups_dict:
         print "Group name {} is LUID {}".format(group_name, groups_dict[group_name])

-There are also equivalent JSON querying methods for the plural methods, which return a Python json object, using the Tableau REST API's native method for requesting JSON responses rather than XML.
+There are also equivalent JSON querying methods for the plural methods, which return a Python str object, using the Tableau REST API's native method for requesting JSON responses rather than XML.

 The JSON plural query methods allow you to specify the page of results using the page= optional parameter(starting at 1).
 If you do not specify a page, tableau_tools will automatically paginate through all results and combine them together.

 `TableauRestApiConnection.query_groups_json(page_number=None)`